5-Day short break on Kauai

 Nā Pali Coast State Park

-Today’s Kauai itinerary includes a visit to Kilauea Point National Wildlife Refuge which, for any keen naturalist, is one of the best things to do on Kauai.
+On today's Kauai itinerary is a visit to Kilauea Point National Wildlife Refuge which, for any keen naturalist, is one of the best things to do on Kauai.
 In particular, this is the best place to learn about our state bird, the nene, or Hawaiian goose, which was brought back from near extinction.
 Kilauea is considered one of the best places for bird watching in Hawaii where, depending on the season, you can see albatross, red-footed boobies, brown boobies, shearwaters, and plovers.
 This clifftop location is also a perfect spot to do some land-based whale-watching, the season for which is November to May.

 Today’s activities contribute to a conservation organization, Kilauea Point National Wildlife Refuge